MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/tab-view.md

 There are a number of ways to take advantage of or extend a [TabView](/uwp/api/microsoft.ui.xaml.controls.tabview)'s functionality.

+### Tab tear-out

+Starting in Windows App SDK 1.6, TabView supports a [CanTearOutTabs](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.tabview.cantearouttabs) mode which provides an enhanced experience for dragging tabs out to a new window.
+When this new option is enabled, tab dragging is very much like the tab drag experience in Edge and Chrome where a new window is immediately created during the drag, allowing the user to drag it to the edge of the screen to maximize or snap the window in one smooth motion.
+This implementation also doesn't use drag-and-drop APIs, so it isn't impacted by any limitations in those APIs.

+> [!NOTE]
+> Tab tear-out is supported in processes running elevated as Administrator.

 ### Bind TabItemsSource to a TabViewItemCollection

 ```xaml